Last Updated: April 23, 2022

 Types of Foreign Currency Market Interventions

-Central banks can buy or sell their own currency to influence its value.
-This is often done to stabilize the currency during extreme market conditions, such as during a financial crisis.
+Central banks can buy, or sell their own currency in certain circumstances to change the value of their currencies.
+One reason for stricter currency controls is to extend the current level of currency to ensure stability during extreme market conditions, such as a financial crisis.

 Financial Stability